jpcaparas/laravel-aws-demo/README.md

 - [Ngrok](https://ngrok.com/) - A freemium service used to give your app a public-facing URL.
 This allows Amazon to send webhooks to your app.
 - [Postman](https://www.getpostman.com/) - A free tool for testing API endpoints.
 Support sending multipart requests (e.g. file uploads).

+## Trying it all out

+📘 👉 Head on over to [the wiki](https://github.com/jpcaparas/laravel-aws-demo/wiki).

 ## Attributions

 ![figured-logo](https://www.figured.com/assets/img/figured-logo@2x.png)